Multi-Axis/multi-axis.github.io/topics/1-getting-started.markdown

 "Predictions" for more info on models.

 Now you can register some items in the database.
-To see what items have any history, you can e.g. do something like this on the **remote zabbix db**:
+To see what items have any history, you can e.g. do something like this on the **remote zabbix db** psql:

     zabbix=> select distinct itemid from history;
     zabbix=> select distinct itemid from history_uint;